pearlsal/postural_glm_hmm/readme.txt

 - transistion_type == it select the type of transition.
 In practice, it selects the method and the constraint on the transition probabilities
 - optim_method == optimization method to fit the log-likelihood and transition probability (in addition to the initial probabilities on the states)

+ADDITIONAL DETAILS:
+You can find more information in the "additional_details.txt" which includes reference about the theory as well.